Synthesizing MR Image Contrast Enhancement Using 3D High-resolution ConvNets

 The overall performance on the brain region is similar to the results on set A. Our proposed method significantly outperforms the U-Net and existing work \cite{kleesiek2019can}.
-For results on tumors, the proposed model outperforms the U-Net model by a large margin (p$<$0.01), and the best performance on tumors is 21.2 in PSNR.
-Note that the quantitative performance on tumors is far from perfect and much worse than the performance on the whole brain region; this is because the tumor pixels are out-of-distribution and the model therefore tends to underestimate on tumor regions.
+For results on tumors, the proposed model outperforms the U-Net(3D) model by a large margin (p=0.0036), and the best performance on tumors is 21.2 in PSNR.
+Note that the quantitative performance on tumors is far from perfect and much worse than the performance on the whole brain region, this is because the tumor pixels are out-of-distribution and the model therefore tends to underestimate on tumor regions.
 It is worth noting that \cite{kleesiek2019can} utilizes a U-Net shape model to segment the tumor masks, which they utilize to evaluate the performance on tumors.
 These masks were not reviewed by a radiologist and therefore their quantitative performance on tumors may be inaccurate due to segmentation errors.